 - Articulate non-traditional approaches to substance use disorders treatment with African American clients.

 - Mobilize the entire African American community to support recovery.

-Mark Sanders, LCSW, CADC, is an international speaker, trainer, and consultant in the behavioral health field whose work has reached thousands throughout the United States, Europe, Canada, Caribbean and British Islands.
+Mark Sanders, LCSW, CADC, is an international speaker, trainer, and consultant in the behavioral health field whose work has reached thousands throughout the United States, Europe, Canada, the Caribbean, and the British Islands.
 Mark has been a certified addictions counselor for 34 years.
-Mark is co-founder of Serenity Academy of Chicago, the only recovery high school in Illinois.
+Mark is co-founder of the Serenity Academy of Chicago, the only recovery high school in Illinois.
 He is past president of the board of the Illinois Chapter of NAADAC.
-He has had a 30-year career as a university educator having taught at the University of Chicago, Illinois State University, Illinois School of Professional Psychology, and Loyola University of Chicago, School of Social Work.